 When you use your imagination for creative visualization or manifesting, always imagine your intended outcome in the present moment.
 Imagine yourself already being, doing and having what you want to experience now.
 By imagining that you're experiencing your desire in the present moment, you are programming your subconscious mind to create the new mental images you are impressing it with.
 In contrast, by keeping your mental scenes in the future, your desires will stay there—in the future and just out of reach.
 When you imagine something in the present moment it is instantaneously created in the Spiritual Plane and will in time materialise in the denser 3D Physical Plane courtesy of the conscious creation process.

 You can also use the 'watching the movie' method if what you are imagining feels foreign to you.
 Or in other words, when you can't quite believe that you are having the experience in the first-person or do not know what it would feel like.
-In this case, watch yourself having the experience as if from the outside and really study the you in the scene, in the same way that you may study a movie character.
-The more you use your imagination in this way, the more familiar the you in the scene will become, and soon enough it will feel real to you.
-And then you can imagine the experience in firs-person point-of-view.
+In this case, watch yourself having the experience as if from the outside and truly study the version of you in the scene, in the same way that you may study a movie character.
+The more you use your imagination in this way, the more familiar the version of you in the scene will become, and soon enough it will feel real to you.
+And then you can imagine the experience in first-person point-of-view.
 But again, how you feel counts more than what you see.